 - Driving growth in our core businesses.
 We're committed to helping consumers, small businesses and accountants save and make money through our core business offerings, including TurboTax, Quicken, QuickBooks, ProSeries and Lacerte.
 In addition, we offer other relevant products to encourage existing customers to upgrade to more feature-rich versions that meet their personal and business needs. - Building adjacent businesses and entering new geographies.
-By pursuing partnerships, completing acquisitions and creating new offerings, we're accelerating our entry into new businesses, such as employee management and customer management.
-Intuit Websites, for example, gives us a new front door to cross-sell other products and services, such as electronic payments, online payroll and, eventually, QuickBooks.
-Our investment in healthcare offerings and our recent acquisition of Medfusion have expanded our portfolio of software-as-a-service offerings.
-And our new Intuit Money Manager offering in India expands our global reach into emerging markets. - Accelerating our transition to connected services.
-Through our Connected Services strategy, we're providing new ways for people and businesses to connect with each other and leverage their data, whether through desktop, laptop or handheld devices.
-In a world with expanded connectivity, people expect access to services and information any time, any place.
-Through this strategy we intend to delight customers by offering easy-to-use connected services that solve their problems, while building durable competitive advantage for Intuit.
+By pursuing partnerships, completing acquisitions and creating new offerings, we're accelerating our entry into new businesses.
+The Intuit Payment Network, for example, increases the value of QuickBooks by giving businesses an electronic alternative to accepting checks for payment.
+Intuit Health provides clinical, administrative and financial services that connect providers and patients. - Accelerating our transition to connected services.
+Through our Connected Services strategy, we're providing new ways for people and businesses to connect with each other and use their data to full advantage, whether on the desktop, the Web or mobile devices.
+Intuit ProLine Tax Online, for example, lets accounting professionals prepare and file tax returns for consumer and small business clients online rather than on the desktop.
+Through this strategy we intend to delight customers by offering easy-to-use connected services that solve their problems, while building a durable competitive advantage for Intuit.

-This strategy recognizes the emergence and influence of the digital generation, the increasing relevance of social networks, and customers' growing reliance on the Web, mobile and information-based technology to manage important tasks.
+This strategy recognizes the emergence and influence of the digital generation, the increasing relevance of social networks, and customers' growing reliance on the Web, mobile devices and information-based technology to manage important tasks.
 It also acknowledges the potential of new market opportunities in rapidly developing economies.
 The end result is a global market that is shifting from traditional services that are paper-based, human-produced, and brick-and-mortar bound, to one where people understand, demand and embrace the benefits of connected services.